Request a Demo

 Excepted Benefit HRA (EBHRA)

-The Excepted Benefit HRA can be offered in addition to a traditional group health insurance plan and permits you to finance up to $1,950 (pre-tax) of additional medical care (such as copays, deductibles, premiums for vision, dental, COBRA and short-term insurance coverage), even for employees who have declined enrollment in a traditional group health insurance plan.
+The Excepted Benefit HRA can be offered in addition to a traditional group health insurance plan and permits employers to finance pre-tax dollars for additional medical care (such as copays, deductibles, premiums for vision, dental, COBRA and short-term insurance coverage), even for employees who have declined enrollment in a traditional group health insurance plan.

 Learn More